 Next, take pictures of the items you’d like to clear out.
 Quality pictures provide buyers with two crucial pieces of information: First, it allows them to find out the condition of item; second, it provides the buyer with an indicator of the seller’s reliability and professionalism.
 Generally speaking, high quality pictures indicate a high quality seller.

 When taking pictures of an item, make sure to get the right lighting.
 Additionally, try to use a reasonable quality camera.
-For further information, I highly suggest reading James’ breakdown of the mechanics behind photography as well as MakeUseOf’s database of photography articles.
+For further information, I highly suggest reading James’ breakdown of the mechanics behind photography.

 In my experience, shooting pics using whiteboard covered with cloth always makes for the best pictures.